 You dread going to work.
-Every morning is the same, you drag yourself out of bed.
-It’s not that the body is weak but the mind is not willing.
+Every morning is the same – you have to drag yourself out of bed.
+It’s not that the body is weak, it’s that the mind is not willing.
 Most of us know that.
-If not for a long period of time, at least at some point in our career we would have felt that way.
+Many people have felt that way at least at one point in their careers.

-To start with, do not let the “dread going to work” syndrome become your dominant thought.
+Do not let the “dread going to work” syndrome become your dominant thought.
 Yes, I know it is easier said than done.
-But you have to start somewhere and that somewhere is your thought.
-Whether you call it “law of attraction” or any other term to describe it.
-The more you think about dreading your work, the deeper it will dwell into your thought.
+But you have to start somewhere, and that somewhere is your thought.
+The more you think about how much you dread work, the deeper it will dwell into your thought.
 Stop thinking about it.
 Take that thought out and focus your thought on something else.

 2. Locate The Source Of Your Dread

-What is the source of your “dread going to work” feeling?
-Start by doing something about it.
-Find out the source of your dread, or you will not be able to tackle it.
+Find out the source of your dread.
+Otherwise, you will not be able to tackle it.
 Do not complain if you do not know what you are complaining about.

 3. Seek Not Perfection

-Because, trust me, no matter how high your pay is it can always be higher, no matter how good your colleagues are, they can always be better, no matter how understanding your boss is, he can always be better.
+Because, trust me, no matter how high your pay is, it can always be higher; no matter how good your colleagues are, they can always be better; and no matter how understanding your boss is, he can always be better.
 Seek not perfection if you do not want to dread going to work.
-Seek adaptation, adaptation from yourself.
+Seek adaptation – adaptation from yourself.
 What can you do to make the work environment better?

 4. Think Of Work As A Pedagogue

 Ever think that the process of work can also teach us something about life?
 Think of work as a pedagogue.
-It teaches us that we do not always have things our way and life can sometimes mean having to do things we do not like, or even enjoy.
-But it’s only temporary and we have a choice of doing something about it.
+It teaches us that we do not always have things our way, and that life can sometimes mean having to do things we do not like or even enjoy.
+But it’s only temporary, and we have a choice of doing something about it.

 There is something you can do about the feeling of “dread going to work.”
 Do not fear it.
 Sit down calmly and have an action plan to tackle it.
-When you start working on a plan to diffuse it, you will feel better already even if the plan to stop the feeling of “dread going to work” does not work.
+When you start working on a plan to diffuse it, you will feel better - even if the plan does not work.

 Photo Credit: Shutterstock